itislu/42free/README.md

 ### 42free is a shell script that helps you manage your limited storage on 42 campuses.

 **Never run `ncdu` again.**
-- You only need to run 42free once for every directory or file you want to free the space of.
+- You only need to run 42free once for every file or directory you want to free the space of.
   From that point onwards, they will accumulate their space outside of your home directory.

 **Easy to use.**
 - 42free is designed to be easy to use.
-You don't have to go to a certain directory or pass full paths.
+You don't have to go to a certain directory or give full paths as arguments.
   You can use it from any directory and you can pass multiple arguments at once.
 It will detect what you want to do.

 **No data loss.**